PlushZ/master-thesis-presentation/slides.md

 <img src="img/results/uk-freyja-dash-early-detection.png" alt="drawing" width="800"/>

 Note:
-- After getting results on UK dataset dashboard was generated to show lineage preB.1.1.514 and B.1.1.301 lineages were in wastewater samples at the end of March 2020, and in April 2020.
+- After getting results on UK dataset dashboard was generated to show lineage prevalence in samples
+- Interestingly, B.1.1.514 and B.1.1.301 lineages were in wastewater samples at the end of March 2020, and in April 2020.
 - In Pango database they were registered on 1 and 22 May 2020, respectively.
 - This fact proves earlier detection within wastewater surveillance over clinical surveillance.